aramisgithub/questpresentation/document.md

 - King Odysseus is at home in Ithaca

-- With his wife, Penelope

-- And newborn son, Telemachus.
+- With his wife, Penelope, and newborn son, Telemachus.

 - Generally \alert{well-liked} and \alert{respected}